-Yes we can travel up to 1.5 hours from the Shepparton Region for a makeup group booking of 4 or more.
+Yes I can travel up to 1 hour from the Shepparton Region for a makeup group booking of 4 to 6 faces.
 An on location fee is given on enquiry to cover time out salon, load & unload time of makeup kit & fuel.

 Whats involved in your hygienic & sanitary process during & inbetween clients?

 Your health & safety has always been my priority.

 I thoroughly wash my hands for 20 seconds with soap then rinse between each client.

 Allocated time will be taken between each client to sanatise powder products used, ie eyeshadow, blush etc), remove and place used brushes into a labelled bag and set up with cleaned brushes for the next client, and sanatise some favourite brushes for use again.

 Makeup chair will be wiped down in between each client.

 Disposable will always be used when needed

 Sneezing or coughing must be done in elbow or a tissue followed by immediate discarding of the tissue and thorough hand washing.

 Only the artist can touch products and equipment at the makeup station.